jasminechowdhury/jasminechowdhury.github.io/_posts/What is Generative AI & Agentic AI? + their differences and their impact.md

 2) Recognising patterns = Rather than memomrising everything, the AI identifies patterns such as how words follow each other in a sentence.
 3) Patterns -> Probabilities = The AI then essentially turns into a machine that formulates predictions such as guessing what piece comes next in a puzzle.
 4) Creating prompts = When a user provides an AI with a prompt using a chatbot, such as 'Give me a easy recipe to make vanilla cupcakes', rather than copying another recipe word for word, the AI will use patterns to form its own version of the recipe.
-5) Output generated =  The patterns are eventually aligned by the AI, in which the outcome should fulfill the users' request.
+5) Output generated =  The patterns are eventually aligned by the AI, in which the outcome should fulfil the users' request.